-‘Hygiene theater’ persists, from touchless mustard to banned ice-cream cones
+COVID ‘hygiene theater’ persists, from touchless mustard to banned ice-cream cones

 Last month, the system announced it would return to “traditional cleaning methods,” dropping the daily fogging because “COVID-19 is primarily transmitted through the air” — yet BART said it was nonetheless hiring dozens more cleaners.

-Restaurants are picking and choosing from a vast menu of covid caution procedures.
+Restaurants are picking and choosing from a vast menu of COVID caution procedures.
 In many eateries, food menus that went all-digital early in the pandemic have stayed that way, despite guidance from the National Restaurant Association that because infection from surfaces is unlikely, “restaurants can consider going back to regular print menus, table condiments, etc.”

-“We think we’re on the other side of covid,” said the association’s senior vice president for science and industry, Larry Lynch.
+“We think we’re on the other side of COVID,” said the association’s senior vice president for science and industry, Larry Lynch.
 He never liked temperature checks (“It was confrontational and it wasn’t always accurate”), is happy to see the return of paper menus and regular tableware, and is ready for buffets to reopen, though some are shifting toward cafeteria-style service rather than letting diners dig into food trays themselves.

 “Everything restaurants were doing was so customers could see they were doing everything they could,” Lynch said.
 “The message was, ‘Hey, we care about you.’
 It’s not about theater but about wanting customers to feel comfortable about going out.
 Going forward, it won’t have to be as showy.”